abilian/lab.abilian.com/docs/Tech/Python/CLI/CLI in Python.md

 ### From the standard library

 1.  **argparse**: argparse is a built-in Python module that provides a way to parse command-line arguments.
 It's easy to use and provides a lot of flexibility, making it a popular choice for writing command-line interfaces in Python.
     - → More info + tutorial: [[Argparse]]

+\+ Others, not recommended (IMHO).

 ### Frameworks based on argparse